New Commissioner announced for Biennale Arte 2017 in Venice

 24 Jul 2015

-Former Arts Council Chair Alastair Carruthers CNZM will be the Commissioner for New Zealand’s 2017 presentation at the Venice Biennale.
+Former Arts Council Chair Alastair Carruthers CNZM will be the Commissioner for New Zealand’s presentation at the Biennale Arte 2017 in Venice.

 Arts Council Chairman Dr Dick Grant says Mr Carruthers’ significant leadership, governance and arts experience will make him an assured ambassador as New Zealand returns to the most prestigious event on the international contemporary visual arts calendar.

-“I can confirm that New Zealand will be represented at the Venice Biennale in 2017 and we have worked quickly to secure our new Commissioner and begin the process of selecting a compelling proposal for the next New Zealand pavilion.”
+“I can confirm that New Zealand will be represented at the Biennale Art 2017 and we have worked quickly to secure our new Commissioner and begin the process of selecting a compelling proposal for the next New Zealand pavilion.”

 Heather Galbraith, Associate Professor at the Whiti o Rehua School of Art at Massey University, will step down from the role after the 2015 exhibition due to family commitments.